yorickpeterse/oga/CONTRIBUTING.md

 instance methods.

 Whenever adding new specifications please keep them in the existing style.
-If the style is problematic you can open a separate pull request to address it.
+If the style is problematic you can open a separate merge request to address it.
 If you expect this to be a lot of work you should open an issue first to discuss things.